sakshamved1/DevTinder-Backend/homework.md

     - Create a custom Validate function for gender
     - Improve DB schema - Put all appropriate Validations on each field in Schema
     - Add TImeStamps to the user Schema

+    API Level Validation on Patch request And Signup Post api Data Sanitize - Add API validation on Each field